Shaping your future council

 We've installed electric charge points and LED lighting in our car parks and our waste collection vehicles are powered by vegetable oil

-The Council has installed electric vehicle charge points at a number of Hart-owned car parks.
+We have installed electric vehicle charge points at a number of Hart-owned car parks.
 Car parks include Church Road and Victoria Road in Fleet, Crossways Manor and The Bury in Hook and Deer Park View in Odiham.
-They are also in the car park at the Civic Centre in Fleet - this allows us to charge council vans onsite and offer the service to motorists.
+They are also in the car park at the Civic Centre in Fleet.
+This allows us to charge council vans onsite and offer the service to motorists.

-Two vehicles in the Council's fleet have been replaced with electric vehicles.
-Meanwhile, rubbish and recycling bin collections are set to get ‘greener’.
+Two vehicles in our fleet have been replaced with electric vehicles.
+Meanwhile, rubbish and recycling bin collections are set to get greener.

 We have upgraded the lighting in some of our car parks to energy-efficient LED lighting.